7 Biological interpretation

 .

-Recall that all_protiens
+Recall that all_proteins

-is SummarizedExperiment
+is a SummarizedExperiment

 object,